Skip to main content

 Who They Are

 The Students' Union is your place in Trinity, where your voice can be heard, and where you can turn for help when you need it.
-They are an independent organisation, and run by students and Sabbatical Officers (students who have taken a year out after or during their degree to represent their peers), not the College.
-There are five full-time Sabbatical Officers (President, Education, Welfare, Communications, and Ents), and every class has at least one Class Rep, so you have easy access to the SU when you need it.
+TCDSU/AMLCT are an independent organisation, run by students and Sabbatical Officers,* not the College.
+There are six full-time Sabbatical Officers (President, Education, Welfare and Equality, Communications and Marketing, Ents, and Gaeilge); Part-Time Officers who work in a range of areas; and every class has at least one Class Rep - so you have easy access to the SU when you need it.

 TCDSU Logo